atlassian-labs/cyclops/docs/README.md

       --version                  Show application version.
   -d, --debug                    Run with debug logging
-      --cloud-provider="aws"     Which cloud provider to use, options: [aws] --address=":8080"          Address to listen on for /metrics --namespace="kube-system"  Namespace to watch for cycle request objects
+      --cloud-provider="aws"     Which cloud provider to use, options: [aws] --messaging-provider="slack"
+                                 Which message provider to use, options: [slack] --address=":8080"          Address to listen on for /metrics --namespace="kube-system"  Namespace to watch for cycle request objects --delete-cnr               Whether or not to automatically delete CNRs --delete-cnr-expiry=168h   Delete the CNR this long after it was created and is successful --delete-cnr-requeue=24h   How often to check if a CNR can be deleted
 ```

 ### Package Layout and Usage